quangvdao/asiacrypt-2025-submission/README.md

 # Code Artifacts for "Speeding Up Sum-Check Proving"

 This repository collects the implementation component of our paper, submitted to Asiacrypt 2025.
-There are three main repos (included as submodules):
+There are three main codebases (now vendored directly in this repository):

-- `arkworks-algebra`: include the code for optimized multiplication of a large field element (in Montgomery form, represented as N limbs of u64's) with `{u64/i64/u128/i128}` elements.
+- `arkworks-algebra`: includes the code for optimized multiplication of a large field element (in Montgomery form, represented as N limbs of u64's) with `{u64/i64/u128/i128}` elements.
-- `jolt`: include the code for small value optimization applied to Spartan
+- `jolt`: will include the code for small value optimization applied to Spartan (**coming soon**)
-- `smallfield-super-sumcheck`: include the standalone implementation for individual benchmarks
+- `smallfield-super-sumcheck`: will include the standalone implementation for individual benchmarks (**coming soon**)

-## Cloning the Repository and Building Submodules
+## Repository Structure and Setup

-To clone this repository and its submodules, follow these steps:
+All code dependencies are now included directly in this repository.
+There are **no submodules** or external Git dependencies.
+To get started:

-1. Clone the main repository:
+1. Clone this repository as usual:
     ```bash
-    git clone --recurse-submodules <URL_OF_THIS_REPO>
+    git clone <URL_OF_THIS_REPO>
     cd asiacrypt-2025-submission
     ```
-    If you have already cloned the repository without the submodules, you can initialize and update them using:
-    ```bash
-    git submodule update --init --recursive
-    ```

-2. To ensure the submodules are on the correct branches as specified in `.gitmodules` and to pull the latest changes from those branches:
-    ```bash
-    git submodule sync --recursive
-    git submodule update --init --recursive --remote
-    ```
+2. No further setup is required.
+All code is present in the repository.

 ## TODO: Testing & Benchmarking

-This section outlines the testing and benchmarking procedures for each submodule.
+This section outlines the testing and benchmarking procedures for each codebase.

 ### arkworks-algebra

 -   **Testing:**
     -   The following commands run the tests for optimized multiplication in the `ark-ff` crate, specifically targeting operations with `u64`/`i64`/`u128`/`i128` types.
 These tests use the `bn254` curve features.
-        First, navigate to the submodule directory:
+        First, navigate to the directory:
         ```bash
         cd arkworks-algebra
         ```